-Stage 2: Reality – the differences start to appear
+Stage 2: Reality – The differences start to appear

 Eventually, reality hits and you start to reconnect with the outside world.
-It can be disheartening to realise that you are two individuals with differences.
+It can be disheartening to realize that you are two individuals with differences.
 You both have to learn how to compromise, manage conflict and work through these differences.

 This may not happen for you both at the same time.
 If one of you starts to re-establish their independence, the other may react by becoming needier.
 But, if you can accept each other’s need for independence, you’ll have a much better chance of developing the skills you need to deal with the challenges of the coming years.

-Stage 3: Power struggles – practising independence
+Stage 3: Power struggles – Practicing independence